1. Who is the data controller

 We rely on a small set of sub-processors to run the Service.
 Each one receives only the data it needs to do its job.

-- Vercel Inc. — hosts the website and may process standard web-server logs to deliver the page.
+- Vercel Inc.: hosts the website and may process standard web-server logs to deliver the page.

 - Email-delivery provider (planned, not currently active).
-An email-summary feature is on our roadmap but is not running in this release — the review-and-send UI may be visible on results pages, but the server-side hand-off is stubbed and no email is transmitted.
+An email-summary feature is on our roadmap but is not running in this release.
+The review-and-send UI may be visible on results pages, but the server-side hand-off is stubbed and no email is transmitted.
 No transactional-email provider is currently in our processing chain.
 When we enable real delivery we will name the chosen provider here, link to its privacy policy, and update the “Last updated” date at the top of this policy.

 These providers may process your data in the United States or other countries.
 Where applicable, we rely on Standard Contractual Clauses and each provider’s supplementary measures as the safeguard for international transfers under GDPR Articles 44–49.